czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 "But you are just a girl."

 "Oh you don't have to treat me like an equal.
-Just think of me as a daughter---" she giggled, "a surrogate daughter, that is."
+Just think of me as a daughter—" she giggled, "a surrogate daughter, that is."

 Amelia took his hand and started to lead him on.
 They walked for while, in silence, and slowly James came to the realization that she knew exactly where she was going.
 It took him yet more time to realize that he may wish to be privileged to this information as well.
 He asked her.